 - After 20 mins, test the center of the caramel pudding with a knife.
 If the knife comes out clean, the pudding is done……. or else you will have to cook if for some more time.

-- You can either serve it warm or chilled.
+- You can serve Caramel Custard warm or chilled.